ivopt/polyglot-the_posts/002-Where_And_How_To_Start.md

 It would also be nice to have a **backoffice** kind of tool that would allow me to:
 * **manage** the blog entries.
+* While managing blog entries, I'd like to be able to have non-published blog entries (those I'd be working on)
 * **manage** tags.
 * **manage** my bio.
 * **manage** the homepage.